What if My Spouse Wants a Divorce and I Don’t?

 - Marine Corps

-While you cannot preemptively stop your spouse from filing, you can challenge the accuracy of the assertions and/or demands your spouse includes on his or her complaint for divorce.
+While you cannot preemptively stop your spouse from filing, you can challenge the accuracy of the assertions and demands your spouse includes on their complaint for divorce.
 This is called contesting the divorce.
 However, most people contest divorce-related issues such as child support or child custody demands — not the divorce itself.

 You should also be advised that by contesting any matters pertaining to the divorce, you may be significantly lengthening the overall legal process.
 Needless to say, this will result in greater expense to you and your spouse.
 While the minimum waiting period for divorce in Utah is generally held to 90 days, contentious proceedings involving numerous disagreements may take several years to complete.